openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Composite Signatures

-Dilithium + ECC signatures are meant to contain both the Dilithium and the ECC signature data, and an implementation MUST validate both algorithms to state that a signature is valid.
+Dilithium + ECC signatures contain both the Dilithium and the ECC signature bytes and an implementation MUST successfully validate the signatures of both algorithms to conclude that a signature is valid.

 ## Multiple Signatures {#multiple-signatures}